nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_diaryentry_guidance.md

 ## Diary Entry planned date

-GP clinical systems may hold one or more date entries for the planned date for the diary entry.
-By defintion, diary entries are not planned to occur on a specific date.
-Where it is supported by the data capture for a diary entry, a period during which the diary entry should occur is preferred.
+The planned date may be a single date or a date range according to the source GP clinical system and local recording practice.
 The GP clinical system provider is to determine whether its data supports the inclusion of a period for the planned date or can only meaningfully return a single planned date.
+The planned date may represent an earliest date, latest date, indicative date or a combination but this may vary by record / use and the resource will not provide distinctions in this respect.

+## Dairy Entry authoredOn

+The Diary Entry <code>authoredOn</code> is the date the diary entry was captured on the GP clinical system.
+There may also be a consultation referenced which may have occurred on a different date.
+Consumer system which display an originating date for the diary entry (that is when the need for the action was determined) should give the consultation date primacy.

 ## Using the `List` resource for diary entry queries